 3. Outdoor Tour Companies and Expedition Teams

-For businesses operating in forests, mountains, or deserts, reliable communication is a safety issue.
-A branded or white-labeled Bitchat-like app could improve logistics, reduce risk, and even lower insurance premiums.
+Businesses that operate in forests, mountains, or deserts treat communication as a safety issue.
+A branded or white-labeled Bitchat-style app could improve logistics, reduce risk, and support better emergency planning.

 4. Military and Emergency Training Facilities

-For instance military units and police departments could use mesh messaging apps to simulate blackout conditions during training.
-The tech allows for secure exercises without compromising operational security.
+Military units and police departments could use mesh messaging apps to simulate blackout conditions during training.
+The technology supports secure exercises without exposing operational communication channels.

 What’s Next for Bitchat?